EnglishSid/DigitalExplorerDevNotes/Modules/workspaces/DocumentReader2/readme.md

 ## Release 5
 ### **Translation**

-- Question : Is this visable to user?
+- Question : Is this visible to user?

 - Is the detected language just added as a note during the analyse?